 Whenever there’s an earthquake anywhere in the world, as a Los Angeles resident, it always gives me pause.
-I made it through the Northridge Quake in fine health (and you can read about Sarah’s Northridge Earthquake Experience here), but I wasn’t a homeowner then, so any damage done to the structure of my rented home wouldn’t have been my responsibility anyway.
+I made it through the Northridge Quake in fine health, but I wasn’t a homeowner then, so any damage done to the structure of my rented home wouldn’t have been my responsibility anyway.

 I trust most homeowners feel that same way, especially when it comes to basic homeowners (also known as “Fire Insurance”), but it turns out that Earthquake insurance is another matter.
 While I personally carry Earthquake insurance on my home, not everyone does.